 The most popular type of credit score is the FICO score which ranges from 350-900.
 Anything that is over 750 is considered to be very good by most lenders

-It may be that you had a financial hardship due to a job loss and a decrease in salary that caused you to default on a credit payment.
+It may be something like… You had a financial hardship due to a job loss and a decrease in salary that caused you to default on a credit payment.

 Your creditor can’t do much to change your credit score however by thoroughly explaining your situation they may choose to grant you a new line of credit by overlooking your credit score if they feel your explanation is warranted.